Executive Director

 BIO

-Jaime Aragón, the son of Spanish-speaking parents, has over 15 years of experience in the field of social services.
-Bilingual, he oversees the intake and outreach team in our Family Services department and manages several community partnerships that have helped Good Samaritan grow its reach.
+Jaime Aragón, the son of Spanish-speaking parents, has over 15 years of experience in social services.
+Bilingual, he oversees our Family Services department’s intake and outreach team and manages several community partnerships that have helped Good Samaritan grow its reach.
 For example, Jaime helped Good Samaritan expand services to residents at Bernal Dwellings Community, an affordable housing complex in the Mission neighborhood.

 Jaime is currently pursuing a degree in Business Administration.
 He plans to run a non-profit agency in the Bay Area one day that specializes in helping underserved families achieve their dreams.